GeoscienceAustralia/dea-knowledge-hub/docs/_templates/external-data-v1.rst

    .. admonition:: External data
       :class: note external-data

-      This data product is developed by an external party ({{ Data.external_provider }}), and is not a DEA product.
-The data hasn't been altered except to make it compatible with DEA's systems.
+      This data product is produced by an external party ({{ Data.external_provider }}), and is not a DEA product.
+DEA provides this data without modifications except where needed to make it compatible with our systems.

       {% if valid_external_data %}
       `{{ valid_external_data.custom_label or external_data_label }} <{{ valid_external_data.link }}>`_